Hot Tub Sales Gimmicks - The Real Story

 So, when you consider the number of jets in a tub, understand that the number of jets doesn't really tell you anything about the feel and experience the hot tub will provide.

 "I want something that is chemical-free."
 Sorry- But no such thing exists.
-Every hot tub requires a sanitizer as a part of its upkeep and needs adjustments to both pH and Alkalinity.
+Every hot tub, pool, and even your drinking water requires a sanitizer as a part of its upkeep and needs adjustments to both pH and Alkalinity.
 Even salt systems produce chemicals to sanitize, whether it be chlorine or sodium bromide.
 Salt systems also have cell’s that generate the chlorine or bromine from the salt.
 The down side of this process is the cells need to be cleaned in an acid solution every 4 months.
 Also, the cell’s have a run life.
 After a certain number of hours of generating chlorine or bromine the cell will need to be replaced.
 They are not cheap.
 They also requite constant adjustment of the generator based on how the spa is being used and how many people are using it.
 Do not be fooled by the salesperson who tells you your hot tub will be maintenance-free.
-(Check out our blog on water chemistry here.)

 However, water chemistry is not an arduous process.
 Some systems on the market now make taking care of the spa much easier.
 You can monitor the water taking up only a few minutes of your time each week.
 Additionally- Many sanitizers on the market are very mild and virtually unnoticeable.
-So you're in luck if you're trying to stay away from a traditional sanitizer like chlorine.
+So, you're in luck if you're trying to stay away from a traditional sanitizer like chlorine.